 The Italian vegetable tanning process produces leather that is both water-resistant and color-fast.
 So, even if your almond-colored Labradoodle dashes through the sprinkler while sporting her burgundy Puppy Panache collar, there won’t be any color transfer to her fur.
 And you won’t have to worry about toxic chemicals touching her skin, or yours.

 This process also ensures a long, low-maintenance life for your dog’s collar and leash.
 This is what my dog’s collar looks like after a year of daily wear.
 If it gets dirty, I simply swipe it gently with a damp cloth, and let it dry naturally, out of direct sunlight.
+(For more tips on how to care for and clean your leather dog collar, read this blog post!)

 4) Unsurpassed Craftsmanship